 .
 The Company shall indemnify, protect, defend, release and hold harmless each Class A Member Protected Party from and against any Claims asserted by or on behalf of any Person (including another Member) that arise out of, relate to or are otherwise attributable to, directly or indirectly, the Class A Member Protected Acts.

 (a) The Company shall at all times have an Independent Manager.
 An “Independent Manager” shall be a Person who is not, and for at least 2 years prior to such appointment has not been, (i) a director, officer, employee, partner, member or stockholder of any Person owning beneficially, directly or indirectly, any of the outstanding Membership Interests in the Company, or (ii) a director, officer, employee, partner, member or a stockholder, member or partner owning more than 1% of any such beneficial owner’s parent, subsidiaries or Affiliates (in each case other than such person’s capacity as Independent Manager or independent director of the Company or another direct or indirect special purpose finance subsidiary of the Member).
 The Independent Manager shall consider the interests of the creditors of the Company in making determinations hereunder.
-The initial Independent Manager shall be
+The initial Independent Manager shall be [ .]
+Mr. Vincent Buckley.

 (b) Notwithstanding any other provision of this Agreement and any provision of law that otherwise so empowers the Company, without the consent of the Independent Manager the Member shall not consent to the institution of bankruptcy or insolvency proceedings against the Company, or file a petition on behalf of the Company or consent to a petition seeking reorganization, liquidation or relief under any applicable federal or state law relating to bankruptcy, or consent to the appointment of a receiver, liquidator, assignee, trustee, sequestrator (or other similar official) of the Company or a substantial part of the property of the Company, or make any assignment for the benefit of the creditors of the Company, or, except as required by law, admit in writing the inability of the Company to pay its debts generally as they become due, or declare or effect a moratorium on the debt, if any, of the Company or take any corporate action in furtherance of any such action.
 In addition, the Member shall not institute or prosecute any legal, arbitration or administrative action or proceeding against the Company.